evanwappel/conference_central/README.md

 Let’s say that you don't like workshops and you don't like sessions after 7 pm.
 How would you handle a query for all non-workshop sessions before 7 pm?
 What is the problem for implementing this query?
 What ways to solve it did you think of?

+	There are a couple problems:
-	The problem with this query is that our code is designed to query the Conference class and not Session class.
-We will need to create new "getQuery" and "filterPlayground" functions that will query the Session class
+	1. Our code is designed to query the Conference class and not the Session class.
+I created a filterPlayground_session endpoint that will query the Session class
+	2. You can only have one inequality filter in Google App Engine, and (name != 'workshop') combined with (time < 7pm) counts as two inequalities.
+One way to get around this is to use the first filter on (name != 'workshop') and then do some string manipulation to get the hour in the start_time field.
+I filtered out anything with a string in the time, for example, if the user enters '8am' instead of '08:00' and I'm not sure how else to get around this other than somehow formatting 8am into 08:00 when the session is created.

 ## Task 4: Add a Task